 We all know that great photos and video help to maximize the impact of any event by sharing it with those who couldn’t be there.
 But getting those great images and video clips isn’t always easy.

-If you are limited to organizing online or Do-It-Yourself programs, they can still be visually documented through screenshots or photos submitted by participants.
+If you are organizing online or self-guided programs, they can still be visually documented through screenshots or photos submitted by participants.